Subscribe to receive email updates about the proposed Waukesha diversion.

 Flow chart for next steps on review of Waukesha application

 The City of Waukesha submitted an updated Application for a Lake Michigan Diversion with Return Flow in mid-October 2013.
 The application asserts that Waukesha needs a new source of water to address water quantity and quality concerns.
-Waukesha currently obtains its public water supply primarily from groundwater wells in a deep aquifer where water levels have been drawn approximately 500 feet.
+Waukesha currently obtains its public water supply primarily from groundwater wells in the deep aquifer.
+Water levels in the deep aquifer are hundreds of feet lower than they were predevelopment.
 Groundwater pumped from the deep aquifer contains high levels of radium, a carcinogen.
 The public supply is supplemented by water from the shallow aquifer.
 Waukesha seeks an exception from the prohibition of diversions under the Great Lakes-St. Lawrence River Basin Water Resources Compact.

 Quantity and service area